 Give Your Roots a Lift

 Adding volume to your hair instantly elongates your face.
 To create height, grab a root-lifting product and section off the hair around your crown.
 Spray along the part and tease underneath, back-combing from your ends to your roots.
-Then, smooth the top of your hair and voilà!
-The higher the hair, the thinner face.
+Then, smooth the top of your hair et voilà!
+The higher the hair, the narrower the face.

 Arch Your Brows

-David Shafer, MD, a New York–based plastic surgeon, offers a bit more invasive (but long-lasting) solution.
-"Botox is a fantastic treatment for slimming the jawline," Shafer explains.
+Shafer offers a bit more invasive (but long-lasting) solution.
+"Botox is a fantastic treatment for slimming the jawline," he explains.
 "A few injections on either side of the jaw helps thin the masseter muscle, which, if untreated, can cause bulk in the lower face."